selfup/filenamefinder/README.md

 sys     0m2.708s
 ```

+---

 Performance is quite similar to `find` but this is such little code I figured why not.

+You can also use this in your go projects and not have to exec a shell command.

+That's nice too.

 ### Use as a lib